 This will be a tough one for many chicken enthusiasts who view their birds as pets rather than livestock.
 Too many treats will increase the cost of keeping a flock, and so will keeping older hens that aren’t laying well anymore.

 Hens that are overfed get fatty tissue in their abdomens which leads to decreased egg production.
-Be sure that you aren’t overfeeding your flock or giving them too much corn, sunflower seed, or other high-fat foods.
+Ensure you aren’t overfeeding your flock or giving them too much corn, sunflower seed, or other high-fat foods.
 They also need daily exercise to stay healthy and in good laying condition.

 This last tip may not work for everyone!
 Once your hens are past their prime laying years, cull them from the flock and make a nice pot of chicken soup.
 When you first get your chickens you need to make a decision about whether or not you are willing to keep feeding your hens throughout their retirement years.
 Keep in mind that a hen can live to be 10 years old when properly cared for.
 But they will only lay really well for about 2 or 3 years.
 If you don’t want to feed non-productive hens consider them livestock from the very beginning.
 Make sure the whole family understands that these chickens will be eaten at some point and don’t get attached!